Erastuskanyatta/CRUD-Operations-with-YII2-Framework-Using-GII/index.md

 Kudos!
 You're now ready to use GIImodule.

-Now let us use GII and generate code for the `student` table that you created in the database.
-To do that, follow these simple steps:
+Now, let us use GII and generate code for the `student` table that you created in the database.

 1. Click `start` on the `Model Generator`.
 This will open a page like the one below: